randdusing/cordova-plugin-bluetoothle/readme.md

 ### startScan ###
 Scan for Bluetooth LE devices.
 Since scanning is expensive, stop as soon as possible.
 The Cordova app should use a timer to limit the scan interval.
 Also, Android uses an AND operator for filtering, while iOS uses an OR operator.
+Android API >= 23 requires ACCESS_COARSE_LOCATION permissions!

 ```javascript
 bluetoothle.startScan(startScanSuccess, startScanError, params);